feaser/microtbx/docs/index.md

     ```
 2. Call the function `TbxInit()` once during the initialization of your software program.
 This is
    typically somewhere before the infinite program loop is entered.
+3. Once `TbxInit()` has been called, all other API function of MicroTBX can be used.